 cf target ORG SPACE

 stoppedstate, it remains stopped after changing stacks.

-Note: When attempting to change stacks, your app remains running on
+Note: When attempting to change stacks, your app is stopped.
+If the app fails on

 cf change-stack APP-NAME STACK-NAME

 APP-NAMEis the app that you want to move to a new stack

 STACK-NAMEis the stack you want to move the app to

 $ cf change-stack my-app cflinuxfs3 Attempting to change stack to cflinuxfs3 for my-app...
 Starting app my-app in org pivotal-pubtools / space pivotalcf-staging as email@example.com...
 Downloading staticfile_buildpack... . . . requested state: started instances: 1/1 usage: 64M x 1 instance urls: example.com last uploaded: Thu Mar 28 17:44:46 UTC 2019 stack: cflinuxfs3 buildpack: staticfile_buildpack state since cpu memory disk details #0 running 2019-04-02 03:18:57 PM 0.0% 8.2M of 64M 6.9M of 1G Application my-app was successfully changed to Stack cflinuxfs3

 This section describes how to delete a stack from your deployment.
 You must be an admin user to complete this step.

 To delete a stack, run the following command.
 This action cannot be undone, with the following exception: If you upgrade your deployment to a version that contains the stack you deleted, the stack returns on upgrade.